Thamannahafeez/Digital_Recognizer/README.md

 # Digital_Recognizer

+Problem description

-Recognise the digits from a set of handwritten digits using artificial neural network
+The goal is to correctly identify digits from a dataset of tens of thousands of handwritten images.

+Introduction

+The project was done as a perfect introduction to Artificial Neural networks.
+The dataset was obtained from MNIST